vinceimbat/vinceimbat/content/thoughts/my daily walking routine.md

 sr-interval: 610
 sr-ease: 230
 ---
-I use walking to hit multiple goals ([[Walking accomplishes multiple goals]]).
+I use walking to hit multiple goals ([[walking accomplishes multiple goals]]).
 I take daily walks to make progress in several areas of interests.

 However, the most important goal when walking is to attempt to be in a poetic state of mind, to be in the zone, and from there make myself more open for [[thoughts/lyrical philosophy]].
 To do this, I follow [[thoughts/my thinking while walking strategy]].